The task of administering a probate estate are as follows:

 Paying Requirement: If Decedent’s Taxable Estate exceeds the pertinent Applicable Exclusion Amount, an estate tax will likely be required to be paid.
 Many estates are required to file a Form 706 although no actual estate tax is due, usually as a result of sufficient property passing to Decedent’s surviving spouse or qualified charities.

 The federal estate tax sounds simple but is remarkably obtuse and arcane — and making sonorous music out of both of the income and the estate tax laws is just that more delicate.
 If you make a mistake regarding either tax, you may find yourself, knowingly or unknowingly, liable for substantially more tax, and possibly interest and penalties, than were necessary — or paying substantially more tax than was otherwise due.

-If you, as Descendant’s Personal Representative, will likely be required to file a federal estate tax return (whether or not any estate tax is actually due), WASHINGTON PROBATE urges you to obtain legal assistance, preferably from someone having a specialty practice that includes estate tax planning and reporting.
+If you, as Decedent’s Personal Representative, will likely be required to file a federal estate tax return (whether or not any estate tax is actually due), WASHINGTON PROBATE urges you to obtain legal assistance, preferably from someone having a specialty practice that includes estate tax planning and reporting.
 Substantial liability — or savings — may be involved.